-- Chartreuse Restaurant is a new specialty dining venue serving modern French cuisine.
+- Chartreuse Restaurant is a new speciality dining venue serving modern French cuisine.
 It replaced the old Signatures Restaurant.

-- Prime 7 Steakhouse was re-designed and received new color scheme.
+- Prime 7 Steakhouse was re-designed and received a new colour scheme.

 The list of deck plan changes after drydock 2014 refurbishment included:

 - All Mariner cruise accommodations in the categories Penthouse Suite and above received new furniture and upholstery, new lighting and wall coverings.

 - The Constellation theatre (deck 5) was renovated and the show programming was upgraded with the “Cirque Rock ‘n Roll” spectacle (aerial theatrics).

 - The Mariner Lounge (deck 5) was remodelled with an open floor plan and has a new bar, stone flooring, tables and lamps.